naikok/seafile/README.md

 # README #

-This is a connector to use the Seafile class with a server installed on php
+This is a connector to be used and connect to seafile cloud-server.
+It allows to share repositories, create accounts, delete accounts and much more, just have a look at the methods.